pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 Let's look a bit more at these deep features.

-A multilayer neural network can be divided into two parts.
+A multilayer neural network can be divided in two parts.
 The first layers which create the deep features and the last layer which gives the output.
 However, it is important to remark that the last layer is simply a linear classifier.

 ![Decomposition of a neural networks](/media/img/part2/deep_features.svg){: .center-image .modal-image }